Steps for limiting the spread of respiratory infectious diseases

 How to care for a child under the age of 5 who has symptoms

 Young babies are particularly at risk for certain infectious respiratory diseases.
-To protect your baby under 3 months of age from viruses that cause these diseases:
+To protect a baby under 3 months of age from germs that cause these diseases:

 Practise hand hygiene and ask people who are around your baby to do so too.

 Get yourself and your child vaccinated according to the regular vaccination schedule.
 Invite your family and friends to do the same.